abhi-eng/abhi-eng/README.md

 - 🌱 I’m currently learning OpenCV.
 - 👯 I’m looking to collaborate on project related with Data science or AI.
 - 💬 Ask me about Data science and ML.
-- 📫 How to reach me: You can message me at https://www.linkedin.com/in/abh